naklecha/llm-inference-optimizations-explained/README.md

 (this repo is currently wip)

-note: this is not production quality code, and it will never be, it's just for educational purposes. i like single file, no functions, no classes, codebases that are easy to understand. also, they are alot more aesthetic.
+note: this is not production quality code, and it will never be, it's just for educational purposes. i like single file, no functions, no classes, codebases that are easy to understand. also, writing code this way is alot more aesthetic.

 #### what i have so far, in order of increasing complexity:
 - 0.py (15 tokens per second, single prompt) similar to my llama3-from-scratch repo